CrowdStrike/glide-core/CONTRIBUTING.md

 Read through the remainder of this document before opening a pull request.

-### Versioning the package
+### Adding a release note

-We use [changesets](https://github.com/changesets/changesets) to manage our release notes.
+We use [Changesets](https://github.com/changesets/changesets) for release notes.
-Include a changeset with your Pull Request if the change you made is one that consumers should know about:
+Include one with your Pull Request if you made a change consumers should know about:

 ```bash
 pnpm changeset
 ```

-You'll be prompted to select the type of change according to [Semantic Versioning](https://semver.org).
+Select the type of change according to [Semantic Versioning](https://semver.org).
-You'll also be prompted for a description.
+Add a concise but comprehensive description.
-Descriptions are used in our release notes for consumers.
-So be sure to be as descriptive and helpful as possible.

 ### Updating style variables